omarsuwailem/my-new-repo/README.md

+# main purpose of the project
-in this project we are writing a scrit to check the system if it exceeded the thershold here is my script code
+in this project we are writing a scrit to check the system if it exceeded the thershold
+# script code
   GNU nano 7.2                                 monitor.sh
 #!/bin/bash